seanfreaney/fav-recipes/README.md

   - search_fields: Fields to include in the search functionality.
   - list_filter: Adds a filter sidebar for the status field.

+__Media Queries__

+I have used media queries to ensure that the user's view is appropriate to the device which they are using.

 ### Additional features to be added